 Attire information is listed on our ATTIRE page under the CLASS INFO tab on menu bar.
-We recommend Rosy Cheeks Dancewear in Monona for all of their dance wear needs.
+We recommend Rosy Cheeks Dancewear in Monona for all attire needs.

 Do you accept credit cards?

 How do I schedule a make up class?

-Please view the Class Schedule and select one or two options (same level) that work with your schedule.
-Submit a Make Up Request Form (found in our lobby or on our Class Schedule page, send us an email, or call the studio and let us know the day of the absence, what class or classes might work, and what day you are hoping to do the make up.
-We will then check our master roll sheets and let you know if there is availability.
-Students are also welcome to double up in a week if you will be gone for an entire week.
-Make up classes are not guaranteed and are solely based on availability.
-Students are welcome to one make up class per session.
+Please view the Class Schedule and select one or two classes (must be the same level) that work with your schedule.
+Submit a Make Up Request Form (found in our lobby or on our Class Schedule page).
+We will check our upcoming attendance and let you know if there is availability.
+Make up classes are not guaranteed and are based on availability.
+We allow up to one make up class per session.
 If you know of a date that your dancer will be absent, please let us know so that we may schedule a make up student.

 What about boys?

 Boys are always welcome at Storybook Ballet!
-Our professional teachers have experience working with both genders and strive to make each individual child feel comfortable exploring ballet.
+Our professional teachers have experience working with both boys and girls and strive to make each individual child feel comfortable exploring ballet.
 Our fairytales have characters and costumes that will bring out the hero or prince in any boy!